bobgeorgethe3rd/bee/Bee Construction.md

 </Warning>
 <Tip>

-If your seam allowance is wide you may find that you need to trim the gaps seam allowances a little to reduce bulk.
+If your seam allowance is wide you may find that you need to trim the gaps' seam allowances a little to reduce bulk.
-If you are having trouble turning the cups you can either;
+If you are having trouble turning the cups you can either:
 __1.__ Create a 2.5cm (1") gap in the front or side seam and turn throught that, either ***Slipstitch***-ing the gap closed or ***Edgestitch***-ing it closed during Step 7.
   Or
 __2.__ Widen one of the existing gaps and turn through that.
 Then when turned ***Edgestitch*** or ***Slipstitch** the widened part closed.